apache/flink-web/contributing/code-style-and-quality-common.zh.md

 * Instead, create reusable test implementations and utilities
     * That way, when some class changes, we only have to update a few test utils or mocks

+**Avoid timeouts in JUnit tests**

+Generally speaking, we should avoid setting local timeouts in JUnit tests but rather depend on the global timeout in Azure.
+The global timeout benefits from taking thread dumps just before timing out the build, easing debugging.

+At the same time, any timeout value that you manually set is arbitrary.
+If it's set too low, you get test instabilities.
+What too low means depends on numerous factors, such as hardware and current utilization (especially I/O).
+Moreover, a local timeout is more maintenance-intensive.
+It's one more knob where you can tweak a build.
+If you change the test a bit, you also need to double-check the timeout.
+Hence, there have been quite a few commits that just increase timeouts.

 ### Performance Awareness